GioF71/tidal-connect/README.md

 I have prepared a  docker container image for this solution [here](https://github.com/GioF71/mopidy-docker) with a strong focus on this plugin especially.
 A simple configuration can be found [here](https://github.com/GioF71/audio-tools/tree/main/players/mopidy-tidal).

+##### Music Assistant

+[Music Assistant](https://www.music-assistant.io/) is an open source solution which support playback from Tidal, even in HiRes mode, to a variety of devices, notably Squeezelite, AirPlay, Chromecast, UPnP, see the [Player Providers](https://www.music-assistant.io/player-support/) section.
+Of course it can manage your local library as well.
+See the [Music Providers](https://www.music-assistant.io/music-providers/) section.
+You can run it as a standalone application or within [Home Assistant](https://www.home-assistant.io/).
+I am starting using this solution, and I must say, I am impressed.

 ##### Audirvana

 A commercial solution, [Audirvana Studio](https://audirvana.com/), allows you to stream from Tidal to UPnP renderers.